antrea-io/antrea/CONTRIBUTING.md

 that they adhere to the requirements of the DCO.

-Git provides the `-s` command-line option to append the required line automatically to the commiot message:
+Git provides the `-s` command-line option to append the required line automatically to the commit message:

 ```bash
 git commit -s -m 'This is my commit message'